Investigating additional structures on preimages of regular values of smooth maps induced from the manifolds via the Reeb spaces and applications: Introduction.

-First, we review Morse functions, {\it fold maps} and {\it stable maps} including the definition and fundamental properties of a fold map.

-Next, we introduce {\it pseudo quotient spaces} and {\it pseudo quotient maps}, which are regarded as generalizations of Reeb spaces and maps onto the Reeb spaces canonically obtained from given smooth maps.
-Note that {\it pseudo quotient spaces} were first introduced by Kobayashi and Saeki in 1996 to study algebraic and differential topological properties of stable maps into the plane on closed manifolds of dimension larger than $2$ such as the invariances of source manifolds by certain deformations and the types of the source manifolds \cite{kobayashisaeki}.
+First, we review definitions and fundamental properties for Morse functions, {\it fold} maps and {\it stable} maps.
+Next, we introduce {\it pseudo quotient spaces} and {\it pseudo quotient} maps, which are regarded as generalizations of Reeb spaces and maps onto the Reeb spaces canonically obtained from given smooth maps.
+Note that {\it pseudo quotient spaces} were first introduced by Kobayashi and Saeki in 1996 to study algebraic topological and differential topological properties of stable maps into the plane on closed manifolds whose dimensions are greater than $2$ (\cite{kobayashisaeki}).